-For the twelve years of its existence, Qui Pro Quo featured the greatest figures of Polish theatres.
-It was located in the basement of the now-defunct Luxenburg's Gallery at Senatorska 29 Street.
-It was founded by Leszek Przyłuski, a landowner (later known as a stage and film actor Lech Owron), Tadeusz Sobocki, an architect (designed the reconstruction of the Gallery's basement), and Izydor Weisblatt, a merchant.
-In 1921 Jerzy Boczkowski, a journalist, composer and director, and Seweryn Majde became the owners of the theatre.
-They brought Qui Pro Quo to liquidation.
+For the twelve years of its existence, Qui Pro Quo featured the greatest figures of Polish theatre.
+It was located in the basement of the now-defunct Luxenburg Gallery at 29 Senatorska Street.
+It was founded by Leszek Przyłuski (later known as a stage and film actor Lech Owron), architect Tadeusz Sobocki (who designed the reconstruction of the gallery's basement), and Izydor Weisblatt, a merchant.
+In 1921 journalist, composer and director Jerzy Boczkowski and Seweryn Majde became the owners of the theatre.
+They led Qui Pro Quo until its liquidation.

-Therefore, Qui Pro Quo was a literary theatre controlled by the poets of the Skamander group: Jan Lechoń occasionally wrote for this stage, Antoni Słonimski authored some parts of the inaugural program, Kazimierz Wierzyński participated in the creation of the repertoire as well.
+Therefore, Qui Pro Quo was a literary theatre controlled by the poets of the Skamander group: Jan Lechoń occasionally wrote for this stage, Antoni Słonimski authored some parts of the inaugural show, and Kazimierz Wierzyński participated in the creation of the repertoire as well.

-The theatre gathered a selected group of composers, including: Zygmunt Wiehler, Szymon Kataszek, and Jerzy Boczkowski, who himself wrote the music for many programs.
-It is probable that in Warsaw jazz sounded for the first time from Qui Pro Quo's stage, thanks to Jerzy Petersburski and Artur Gold, who led one of the first Polish orchestras which performed this very new musical genre.
+The theatre gathered a selected group of composers, including Zygmunt Wiehler, Szymon Kataszek, and Jerzy Boczkowski, who himself wrote the music for many of its shows.
+It is probable that jazz was heard for the first time in Warsaw on Qui Pro Quo's stage, thanks to Jerzy Petersburski and Artur Gold, who led one of the first Polish orchestras which performed this very new musical genre.
 In the last period of the theatre's existence, Władysław Dan was an especially important composer.
-In 1930 he founded the Dan's Choir, a famous band modelled after The Revellers.
+In 1930 he founded the Dan Choir, a famous band modelled after The Revellers.
 Mieczysław Fogg himself debuted in this choir.

-During the twelve years of its existence, Qui Pro Quo gathered a selected group of actors, including such artists as Hanka Ordonówna, Mira Zimińska, Zula Pogorzelska, Zofia Terné, Stefcia Górska, Adolf Dymsza, Kazimierz Krukowski, Ludwik Lawiński, Eugeniusz Bodo.
-Many of them started their great careers there.
+During the twelve years of its existence, Qui Pro Quo gathered a selected group of actors, including such artists as Hanka Ordonówna, Mira Zimińska, Zula Pogorzelska, Zofia Terné, Stefcia Górska, Adolf Dymsza, Kazimierz Krukowski, Ludwik Lawiński, and Eugeniusz Bodo.
+Many of them started distinguished careers there.
 The theatre was also famous for its highest-level dance performances.
-The choreography was created by Eugeniusz Koszutski, Edward Wojnar and two great celebrities of Polish dance: the legendary dancer and choreographer Feliks Parnell and Tacjanna Wysocka.
+The choreography was created by Eugeniusz Koszutski, Edward Wojnar, and two great celebrities of Polish dance: the legendary dancer and choreographer Feliks Parnell and Tacjanna Wysocka.
 The first Polish girl group originated from Qui Pro Quo.
-Tacjanna Wysocka's ballet performed on stage in a double role: as a typical revue group but also as a ballet of the highest artistic ambitions, performing dance compositions with music by Chopin, Grieg, Szymanowski and Handel.
+Tacjanna Wysocka's ballet performed on stage in a double role: as a typical revue group but also as a ballet of the highest artistic ambitions, performing dance compositions with music by Chopin, Grieg, Szymanowski, and Handel.

 Qui Pro Quo had its own style of scenography, developed by Józef Galewski.
 The decorations were illusionary, often enriched with the latest achievements of artistic thought.